garlatti/garlatti.github.io/Projects/Wardrobe.md

 # Wardrobe

-This workbench is inspired by the [Hoyez's Wardrobe](https://www.lairdubois.fr/creations/16546-meuble-penderie.html){:target="_blank"}
+This wardrobe is inspired by the [Hoyez's Wardrobe](https://www.lairdubois.fr/creations/16546-meuble-penderie.html)

 Wood
 * Fir Wood